 To encourage the use —and help dispel some myths— of Open Educational Resources, particularly in the Ontario region, government-funded NGO Contact North has published a ten-item OER “Fact Sheet” with actionable and interesting data about OER and its latest developments.
 OER continues to spread across the mainstream space and tackle the challenges posed by skeptics (and detractors).

 - OER represents more than “free content.”
 For advocates of digital openness, OER is perhaps one of the best representations, but it really is just one example, of what real freedom of information should be like.
-In this sense, Moodle would qualify as OER, especially as a business model that can guarantee its survival without resorting to practices that limit citizen choice of access, use, distribution, modification, or adaptation.
+OER business models are those that can guarantee their survival without resorting to practices that limit citizen choice of access, use, distribution, modification, or adaptation.

 - OER is plentiful, but in the wild.
-Despite several initiatives to unify, organize, and standardize OER —including moodle.org and the potential MoodleNet— the truth is that finding relevant content still takes some search engine mastery.
+Despite several initiatives to unify, organize, and standardize OER the truth is that finding relevant content still takes some search engine mastery.
 The Fact Sheet lists a few hubs, and if we were at a point where we could declare a future ruler, OER Commons might be the one.
 (Although, if this XKCD comic is any the wiser, we’re better off not looking forward to an universal standard.)

 - Open Courseware bundles OER around a syllabus or more encompassing programs.
 The efforts of several online learning providers, MOOCs in particular, have helped give OER direction.
 MIT deserves a mention for its Open Courseware initiative.
-Moodle course developers have always had the choice to publish complete courses using the MBZ course package format (when appropriately licensed, of course).
+Course developers always have the choice to publish complete courses using open licenses.

 - What is the largest single OER repository known?
-Did you guess Moodle?
-It could be, if we don’t need the repository to be centralized.
-But if we do, it is difficult to contest the popularity of Wikimedia Commons, the rich content facility associated to the world’s largest encyclopedia.
-The Wikimedia Foundation supports
+While not explicitly educational in its mission, it is difficult to contest the popularity of Wikimedia Commons, the rich content facility associated to the world’s largest encyclopedia.
+The Wikimedia Foundation support.